Needlets and foreground removal for SKAO hydrogen intensity maps: Gaussian and log-normal simulations

 where $\lambda$ is the wavelength of the observed radiation and $k_B$ is the Boltzmann constant.
-We assume that all the sources with $S>S_{\rm max}$ are removed from the data, with $S_{\rm max}$= 1 Jy.\\ The contribution of isolated point sources comes from a clustering and a Poisson component; these are calculated from the angular power spectrum from which is generated the pixel map by using the \textsc{HEALPix synfast} routine.
+We assume that all the sources with $S>S_{\rm max}$ are removed from the data, with $S_{\rm max}$= 1 Jy.
+In practice, we do not model these highest-flux sources and do not go into the details of how this is done in the data, as different strategies are in place depending on the instrumental setup.\\ The contribution of isolated point sources comes from a clustering and a Poisson component; these are calculated from the angular power spectrum from which is generated the pixel map by using the \textsc{HEALPix synfast} routine.
 Point sources for $S_{\rm max}\lesssim$ 0.01 Jy are randomly injected into the map as fully resolved with mean random temperature \cite{Olivari-2018}

 where $S^{i}$ is the flux of the point sources \textit{i} at 1.4 GHz, \textit{N} is the number of sources in the pixel \textit{p} and $\Omega_{pix}$ is the pixel area. \\ To scale this estimate at different frequencies, we assume a power-law dependence, $T_{ps} \propto \nu^{\alpha}$, where $\alpha$ is randomly chosen for each pixel of the simulated map according to a Gaussian distribution.
 We choose a mean value of -2.7 a standard deviation of 0.2 \cite{Bigot-Sazy-2015}.